-If the school obtains information from a court under these provisions, it may only disclose it to school employees who are working directly with the student or who have been determined to have legitimate educational interests, including safety interests in the information.
+If a school obtains information from a court under these provisions, it may only disclose it to school employees who are working directly with the student or who have been determined to have legitimate educational interests, including safety interests, in the information.
 Wis.
-Stats.
-Sec.
-938.396(2g)(m)6.
-Any employee to whom this information is provided may not further disclose that information to anyone or use the information obtained from a court under these provisions as a sole basis expelling or suspending a student.
+Stat. §938.396(2g)(m)6.
+Any employee to whom this information is provided may not further disclose that information to anyone.
+Id.
+The school board may not use information obtained from a court under these provisions as the sole basis for expelling or suspending a student.
 Id.

-As one can see, rules regarding the confidentiality of school, law enforcement, and court records are exceedingly complex.
-It is recommended that each school designate an individual to familiarize themselves with these rules and act as a liaison to all who request information from the school and to all who provide information to the school.
+The rules regarding the confidentiality of school, law enforcement, and court records are complex.
+It is recommended that each school designate an individual to familiarize themselves with these rules and to act as a liaison to all who request information from the school and to all who provide information to the school.

-- Wisconsin statutes require the courts to notify schools about certain court proceedings and determinations involving a student. - The schools may only disclose information received from a court to school employees who are working directly with the student or who otherwise have legitimate educational interests in this information. - The school board may not use the information received from the court as the sole basis for expelling a student. - Rules regarding the confidentiality of school, law enforcement, and court records are exceedingly complex.
+- Wisconsin statutes require the courts to notify schools about certain court proceedings and determinations involving a student. - The schools may only disclose information received from a court to school employees who are working directly with the student or who otherwise have legitimate educational interests in the information. - The school board may not use the information received from the court as the sole basis for expelling a student. - Rules regarding the confidentiality of school, law enforcement, and court records are exceedingly complex.
 It is recommended that each school designate an individual to familiarize themselves with these rules and act as a liaison to all who request information from the school and to all who provide information to the school.